-Cancer rates presented in this report are based on reported 5-day absences due to cancer.
-A worker may experience several periods of absence from one cancer diagnosis due to medical complications or treatment regimens.
-The cancer rates in this report are not comparable to the incidence rates frequently published in many articles on cancer with which you may be familiar.
-Cancer incidence rates are based on the number of new cancer cases diagnosed within a given time, usually a year.
+regimens.
+The cancer rates in this report are not comparable to the incident rates frequently published in many articles on cancer with which you may be familiar.
+Cancer incident rates are based on the number of new cancer cases diagnosed within a given time, usually a year.

-Eight diagnoses related to cancer were noted with two diagnoses reported by two women and six diagnoses reported by three men.
-None of the workers reporting cancer in 1999 reported cancer during the previous 6 years.
-The likelihood that an individual in the U.S.

-develops cancer increases with age; our data reflect this observation.
-Only one of the five workers reporting cancer was less than 50 years old.
+Nine absences related to cancer were noted with nine diagnoses reported by five women and five diagnoses reported by four men.
+One of the workers reporting cancer in 2000 reported cancer during the previous 7 years.
+The likelihood that an individual in the U.S. develops cancer increases with age; our data reflect this observation.
+Only three of the nine workers reporting cancer were less than 50 years old.

-Older male

-workers generally had the greatest rates of heart/circulatory problems.
-Fourteen of the 27 diagnoses reported by men were among workers aged 50 and older; 5 diagnoses were for hypertension and 4 involved ischemic heart disease (restricted blood flow through an artery).
-Men categorized as Nuclear Specialties had the highest rates of heart/circulatory disorders.
-All 5 diagnoses in this group were for hypertension or ischemic heart disease.
-There was no apparent trend between age and heart/ circulatory disorders among women.
-Women reported 8 heart/circulatory diagnoses; 4 of these were among women younger than 50.
-Four of the 8 diagnoses involved hypertension and ischemic heart disease.
-The Clerical group reported 6 of the 8 diagnoses reported by women.
-Craft and Repair workers were almost 3 times as likely to report a heart/ circulatory diagnosis compared to workers in other occupational groups.
+Older male workers had the greatest rates of heart / circulatory problems.

+Twenty of the 37 diagnoses reported by

+men were among workers aged 50 and older; 8 diagnoses were for hypertension and 7 involved ischemic heart disease (restricted blood flow through an artery).
+Men categorized as Service / Security /

+Craft and Repair had the highest rates of heart / circulatory disorders.
+Thirteen of the 19 diagnoses in this group were for hypertension or ischemic heart disease.
+Women reported 4 heart / circulatory diagnoses; all 4 of these were among women younger than age 50.
+Two of the 4 diagnoses involved hypertension.

+Women had higher rates of respiratory disease than men with the exception of workers 50 years of age and older in the Management / Administration / Professional group.
 Among women, workers under age 50 tended to have higher rates compared with older workers.
-There was no pattern between respiratory disease and age among men.
-Nuclear Specialties workers were almost 3 times as likely to report a respiratory diagnosis as other job categories.
+The opposite was true among men.
+The Service and Security workers were 3 to 4 times as likely to report a respiratory diagnosis as other job categories.

-Men younger than 50 years tended to have higher rates of injuries than older men.
-There was no pattern between injuries and age among women.
-The highest injury rates were among men and women in the Nuclear Specialties group.
-Service and Nuclear Specialties workers were 2 to 4 times more likely to report an injury than other groups.
-Nuclear Specialties workers were also over 3 times more likely to report a sprain or strain.
-Service workers were almost 7 times more likely to report contusions (bruises); 38 percent (5 of 13) of the reported contusions were among these workers who made up 15 percent of the work force.
+Men and women younger than 50 years tended to have higher rates of injuries than older workers.
+These same patterns were noted in 1999.
+As in 1999, the highest injury rates in 2000 were among men and women in the Nuclear Specialties group.
+Service and Nuclear Specialties workers were 2 to 3 times more likely to report an injury than other groups.
+Nuclear Specialties workers were over 6 times more likely to report a complication of medical care.

 In another set of analyses, the risk of illness and injury among workers classified in one job category was compared with workers in the other nine job categories.
-Service and Nuclear Specialties workers were twice as likely to report an illness or injury compared to all other groups.
+Service, Craft and Repair, and Nuclear Specialties workers were twice as likely to report an illness or injury compared to all other groups.
 These same occupational groups were also at increased risk for other illnesses and injuries compared to other workers.
-The risk of muscles and skeleton disorders was almost 3 times greater among Service workers.
-Benign tumors, psychological disorders, and conditions of the digestive, and genitourinary systems, as well as symptoms, signs, and ill-defined conditions were elevated 3- to 6-fold among workers in the Nuclear Specialties group compared with other workers.
-Among Security workers, psychological disorders were over 4 times more likely to be reported compared to other workers.
-The risk of muscles and skeleton disorders were over 2 times as great among Craft and Repair workers.
+The risk of psychological disorders was twice as great among Service workers compared to other occupational groups.
+Benign tumors, endocrine / metabolic disorders, psychological disorders, conditions of the nervous system, and muscles and skeleton disorders, as well as unspecified symptoms were elevated 2to 6-fold among workers in the Nuclear Specialties group compared with other workers.
+The risk of psychological conditions was almost 4 times, muscles and skeleton disorders was over 2 times, and unspecified symptoms was 3 times as great among Craft and Repair workers.
+Among Security workers, digestive disorders were almost 7 times more likely to be reported compared to other workers.